Accommodations and Activity Information

 All RV and camping units must register at the AAA

-be allowed access prior to registration and guards will turn
+be allowed access prior to registration, and security will turn

 back such vehicles until properly registered.